eclipse-che/che-operator/olm/README.md

 ## 9. Test installation "nightly" Eclipse Che using CatalogSource(index) image

-To test nightly che-operator you have to use Olm CatalogSource(index) image.
+To test nightly che-operator you have to use the OLM CatalogSource(index) image.
-CatalogSource image stores in the internal database information about Olm bundles with different versions of the Eclipse Che.
+CatalogSource image stores in the internal database information about OLM bundles with different versions of the Eclipse Che.
 For nightly channel (dependent on platform) Eclipse Che provides two CatalogSource images:

- - `quay.io/eclipse/eclipse-che-kubernetes-opm-catalog:preview` for kubernetes platform;
+ - `quay.io/eclipse/eclipse-che-kubernetes-opm-catalog:preview` for Kubernetes platform;
- - `quay.io/eclipse/eclipse-che-openshift-opm-catalog:preview` for openshift platform;
+ - `quay.io/eclipse/eclipse-che-openshift-opm-catalog:preview` for Openshift platform;

 For each new nightly version Eclipse Che provides nightly bundle image with name pattern: